TeacherCon 2025

 Bay City, Michigan

-July 28 - Aug 1, 2025
+July 28 - August 1, 2025

-July 28 - Aug 1, 2025
+July 28 - August 1, 2025

-Whether you are new to teaching computer science (CS) or have previous experience, the our Professional Learning Programs prepare you to teach with confidence and offers year-round support.
+Whether you are new to teaching computer science (CS) or have previous experience, our Professional Learning Programs prepare you to teach with confidence and offers year-round support.
 No computer science experience is needed!
-The professional learning series will allow you to explore the curriculum and learning tools, practice new teaching strategies, discuss classroom management, and be a part of a community of teachers.
+The professional learning series will allow you to explore the curriculum with learning tools, practice new teaching strategies, discuss classroom management, and be a part of a community of teachers.

-Whether you are new to teaching computer science (CS) or have previous experience, the our Professional Learning Programs prepare you to teach with confidence and offers year-round support.
+Whether you are new to teaching computer science (CS) or have previous experience, our Professional Learning Programs prepare you to teach with confidence and offers year-round support.
 No computer science experience is needed!
-The professional learning series will allow you to explore the curriculum and learning tools, practice new teaching strategies, discuss classroom management, and be a part of a community of teachers.
+The professional learning series will allow you to explore the curriculum with learning tools, practice new teaching strategies, discuss classroom management, and be a part of a community of teachers.

 Conference Location

-DoubleTree by Hilton One Wenonah Park Place Bay City, MI 48708 (Google Map) July 28-August 1, 2025 Click here to be notified when registration opens.
-These workshops are also available the week of Aug 4 either virtually or in Macomb.
-Check out our Virtual/Satelite page! |
+DoubleTree by Hilton One Wenonah Park Place Bay City, MI 48708 (Google Map) July 28-August 1, 2025 Some of these workshops are also available the week of Aug 4 either Virtually or at Macomb ISD.
+Check out our Virtual and Satellite page . |

 Registration & Application Process